MockingbirdME/game_md/core_rules/02 - traits.md

 * **Enhanced Attribute(X)** - increase one primary attribute by one point; the cost of this trait is equal to twice the attribute's new score.
 * **Extended Spell List(4)** - increase the number of spells you may know by one.
 This trait may be taken any number of times increasing its cost by one each time.
 * **Fast Reflexes(1)** - Gain +1 to your initiative.
 A character may take this trait multiple times
-* **Fulled by Pain(3)** - Each time you suffer a stun or wound regain 3 stamina.
+* **Fueled by Pain(3)** - Each time you suffer a stun or wound regain 3 stamina.
-* **Hard to kill(4)** - increase your max wounds stat by one and ignore the effects of one wound you are suffering from.
+* **Hard to Kill(4)** - increase your max wounds stat by one and ignore the effects of one wound you are suffering from.
 This trait may be taken multiple times increasing its cost by one each time.
 * **Hardy(1)** - Gain 1 point of resistance to illness and poison.
 A character may take this trait multiple times increasing its cost by 1 each time.
 * **Heightened Hearing(1)** - Gain 2 bonus dice to all hearing based perception checks and 1 bonus die to perception checks that include but don’t specifically rely on hearing.
 This trait may be taken multiple times increasing its cost by 1 each time.
 * **Heightened Sight(1)** - Gain 2 bonus dice to all sight based perception checks and 1 bonus die to perception checks that include but do not specifically rely on sight.
 This trait may be taken multiple times increasing its cost by 1 each time.